Talha-Aslam/wearos_comp_app/README.md

-# 📱⌚ WearOS Companion App
+# 📱⌚ WearOS Companion App POC

 A unified Flutter application that intelligently adapts to both **Android phones** and **Wear OS watches**, providing seamless cross-device communication and optimized user experiences for each platform.